dbrennand/twitter-stream-bot-data-gatherer/README.md

     --track '#StandWithUkriane'
 ```

+## Database Structure

+The database will contain one table called `data`.
+Within the table will be three columns:

+1. `screen_name`: The screen name of the Twitter account.

+2. `status_json`: The full JSON response of the [Tweet Object (aka.
+Status)](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet) from the Twitter stream.

+3. `botometer_json`: The full JSON response from the Botometer API.

 ## My Related Work

 * [dbrennand/Final-Year-Project](https://github.com/dbrennand/Final-Year-Project) - An application that generates a report to identify potential bots that a Twitter user is following.